 This research-intensive course focuses on the history of Jewish experience at Amherst College.
 Founded in 1821 as an institution for the “education of indigent young men of piety and talents for the Christian ministry,” the college motto remains: Terras Irradient, “let them enlighten the lands.”
 Throughout the semester, we will ask: What did it mean for Jewish men—and later, women—to choose Amherst College?
 What was the quality of their experience once they arrived?
 What (if anything) distinguished their experience from other students?
 Course units will offer an historical overview of Jewish experience in higher education in the last hundred years.
 We will focus on the era of quotas, when Jewish students were excluded from elite schools; the proliferation and influence of Menorah Societies; the rise of Jewish fraternities; the radicalism of the 1960s; and the role of Hillel.
 This background will help us discern the ways Amherst Jewish experience aligns with or deviates from larger trends in American Jewish history.
 Over 75 Jewish alumni have shared their stories in written accounts.
 In addition to these valuable narratives, we will work with a range of primary materials in the Amherst College Archives; statistical data from the Office of Institutional Research; and materials from college periodicals and published accounts.
 Students will draw from these resources to produce a final essay of deeply researched institutional history.

 Limited to 15 students.
 Students are encouraged to contact the professor prior to enrolling.
-Omitted 2018-19.
-Lecturer Bergoffen.2017-18: Offered in Spring 2018
+Omitted 2020-21.
+Lecturer Bergoffen.2019-20: Not offered

 (Offered as ENGL 274 and AMST 274) In 2013, Amherst College acquired one of the most comprehensive collections of Native American writing in the world–nearly 1,500 books ranging from contemporary fiction and poetry to sermons, political tracts, and tribal histories from the eighteenth and nineteenth centuries.
 Through this course, we will actively engage the literature of this collection, researching Native American intellectual traditions, regional contexts, political debates, creative adaptation, and movements toward decolonization.
 Students will have the opportunity to make an original contribution to a digital archive and interact with visiting authors.
-We will begin with oral traditions and the 1772 sermon published by Mohegan author Samson Occom and end with a novel published in 2014.
+Readings will range from the 1772 sermon published by Mohegan author Samson Occom to fiction and criticism published in 2017.

-Limited to 20 students.
-Fall semester.
-Professor Brooks.2017-18: Not offered
+Limited to 18 students.
+Omitted 2020-21.
+Professor Brooks.2019-20: Not offered

 (Offered as AMST 280 and ENGL 273) In Penobscot author Joseph Nicolar's 1893 narrative, the Corn Mother proclaims, "I am young in age and I am tender, yet my strength is great and I shall be felt all over the world, because I owe my existence to the beautiful plant of the earth."
 In contrast, according to one Iowa farmer, from the 2007 documentary "King Corn," "We aren't growing quality.
 We're growing crap."
 This course aims to unpack depictions like these in order to probe the ways that corn has changed in its significance within the Americas.
 Taking an interdisciplinary approach, students will be introduced to critical theories and methodologies from American Studies as they study corn's shifting role, across distinct times and places, as a nourishing provider, cultural transformer, commodity, icon, and symbol.